Skip to main content

 Example

 Athlete minimum heart rate 45, maximum heart rate 190.
-Training 60 minutes average heart rate 140 - training load 92 Training 15 minutes average heart rate 170 - training load 105 As you can see the recovery after an hour of easy running will be faster than after 15 minutes of very intense running.
+Training 60 minutes average heart rate 140 - cardio load 92 Training 15 minutes average heart rate 170 - cardio load 105 As you can see the recovery after an hour of easy running will be faster than after 15 minutes of very intense running.

 Example

-Our athlete above, training 180 minutes heart rate 140 - training load 311 With two separate workouts (e.g. morning and evening) of 90 minutes each, at the same heart rate - the training load will be 145
+Our athlete above, training 180 minutes heart rate 140 - cardio load 311 With two separate workouts (e.g. morning and evening) of 90 minutes each, at the same heart rate - the cardio load will be 145

-Thus, the training load of a three-hour workout will not be the simple sum of the training loads of two separate one and a half hour workouts at the same intensity.
+Thus, the cardio load of a three-hour workout will not be the simple sum of the cardio loads of two separate one and a half hour workouts at the same intensity.

 General calculations

-If no training downloaded from an external service is available for a workout completion, it is possible to calculate its training load using the General Calculation method.
-In addition to the athlete's maximum and resting heart rate data in the Performance Data, it requires the athlete to specify an average training heart rate when adding the completion.
+If no training downloaded from an external service is available for a workout completion, it is possible to calculate its cardio load using the General Calculation method.
+It requires the athlete to specify an average training heart rate when adding the completion; the maximum and resting heart rate are taken from the Performance Data, or estimated where they are not set.

 This method takes into account the length of the workout, as mentioned when discussing the 'Accurate calculation' method.